celestiaorg/docs/docs/nodes/light-node.md

 ./cel-key list --node.type light --keyring-backend test
 ```

+Then you can get some testnet tokens [here](./mamaki-testnet.md#mamaki-testnet-faucet)

 ### Optional: Run the Light Node with a Custom Key

 In order to run a light node using a custom key: